AMReX-Astro/Castro/Docs/source/FlowChart.rst

      time using a simple quadrature rule, and integrates the hydro explicitly and reactions implicitly to the next time node.
      Iterations allow each process to see one another and achieve high-order in time convergence.
-This is described in :cite:`castro_sdc`.
+This is described in :cite:`castro-sdc`.

 The time-integration method used is controlled by